Western Animation: Matts Monsters

 - Only Sane Man: Bruce Average believes himself to be this, but reality is another.

-- Phony Psychic: Madame Bovary, in line with her 19th century spiritist gimmick, claims to have supernatural powers, which actually are helps from her
+- Phony Psychic: Madame Bovary, in line with her 19th century spiritist gimmick, claims to have supernatural powers, which actually are help from her assistant Appendix.
+One episode, however, shows that she is actually very adept in hypnosis.

 - Red-Headed Hero: Matt.

-- Running Gag: Matt's father constantly mistakes Manson for a boy, despite her appearance not being boyish or male-looking at all.
+- Matt's father constantly mistakes Manson for a boy, despite her appearance not being boyish or male-looking at all.
+His reactions to this vary from surprise to unbelief, while she looks increasingly annoyed with the confusion as the series advances.

-- Shock and Awe: Dink's ability is firing electrical discharges from his horns.
+- Shock and Awe: Dink has the ability of firing electrical discharges from his horns.

-- Spicy Latina: Carlota, the sheriff's female coworker.
+- Spicy Latina: Carlota, sheriff Wayne's female coworker.

 - Summon Bigger Fish: The Average company does this in a gruesome manner to take a large Blob Monster made of mold.
 After getting trapped by the monster, Matt and Dink just flush their own Blob Monster Mika, who swiftly devours the monster to nothing.